-If you click on the link, For Genealogists, you’ll find several links to South Dakota databases, including a Newspapers Surname Index, a Biographical File Index, and an 1885 Civil War Veterans Database.
+If you click on the link, For Genealogists (right sidebar, under Archives Main Pages), you’ll find several links to South Dakota databases, including a Newspapers Surname Index, a Biographical File Index, and an 1885 Civil War Veterans Database.

-But my favorite (so far) is the General Federation of Women’s Clubs Pioneer Daughters Collection, which preserves the stories of female pioneers of South Dakota (searchable by married and maiden name).
+My favorite (so far) is the General Federation of Women’s Clubs Pioneer Daughters Collection, which preserves the stories of female pioneers of South Dakota, searchable by married and maiden name.
 If you find a familiar name, you can request the file via email, and they will send it to you quickly by regular mail.
-The price has gone up slightly since I made my request, but is still not bad.
+Over 6,000 stories are in this archive.

-I found this site several months ago, and on a lark, requested the GFWC – PDC file of Mrs. Adelor LaFleur (Sarah Montagne) of Union County.
+I requested the GFWC – PDC file of Mrs. Adelor LaFleur (Sarah Montagne) of Union County.
 To my knowledge, I did not have an Adelor LaFleur in my ancestry, but I do have quite a few LaFleurs from that same area.

 In the file of Mrs. LaFleur were a couple of biographical newspaper articles about her and husband Adelor.
 They were a cute, little, old couple back in 1950, who, both at the age of 84, loved reading and fishing.